Welcome to wdbydana.com the website of Dana and Cindy Bratton, missionaries

 Calvary Chapel at the

-bridge, an international Phuket Church, and Cindy teaches English and leads
+Bridge, an international church, and Cindy teaches English and leads

-end of Phuket island that was hard hit by the tsunami.
-About five years
+north end of Phuket island that was hard hit by the tsunami.
+About seven

-ago, Calvary Chapel Ban Khem started an outreach and Bible study there.
-There
+years ago, Calvary Chapel Ban Khem started an outreach and Bible study there.

-are many new homes built by Habitat for Humanity.
-The church has a core of
+There are many new homes built by Habitat for Humanity.
+The church has a

-about 30 people.
-Mercy Ships raised funding to build a large community
+core of about 30 people.
+Mercy Ships raised funding to build a large

-center that set vacant for a year.
-It is a huge two level building with two
+community center that set vacant for a year.
+It is a huge two level building

-auditoriums, class rooms.
-We have a church service on Sunday and Bible
+with two auditoriums, class rooms.
+We have a church service on Sunday and

-at all.
-Cindy teaches English at two schools in Thai Muang in Phang Nga
+English at all.
+Cindy teaches English at two schools in Thai Muang in

-province, four days a week.
-Thachatchai is very poor many are fishermen,
+Phang Nga province, four days a week.
+Thachatchai is very poor many are

-they harvest jelly fish, shrimp, and squid and dry the squid on a large wire
+fishermen, they harvest jelly fish, shrimp, and squid and dry the fish on a large wire

 screens on the street.
 Some people work at the Marriot Resort which is just a